-ATSA has grown steadily and now boasts more than 110 business as members across all Australian states and territories.
+ATSA has grown steadily and now boasts more than 150 business as members across all Australian states and territories.
 Our membership includes many small businesses along with multinationals and some not for profit AT providers.
-Our trademark event is the annual ATSA Expo that now runs in Sydney, Melbourne, Brisbane and Perth and attracts thousands of attendees each year.
+Our trademark event is the ATSA Independent Living Expo that runs in Sydney, Melbourne, Brisbane, Perth and Canberra and attracts thousands of attendees each year.

 In 2016 David Sinclair took over the reins as ATSA’s Executive Officer as the associations first full-time employee.

 ATSA is a member of National Disability Services, has a representative on the Australian Standards AT subcommittee and has served on many government and non-government AT advisory panels.